-1. Jiang's Appointment; Deng's Position; Political Retrenchment
+Jiang's Appointment; Deng's Position; Political Retrenchment

-1.1 Jiang's appointment, and reshuffling at the top.
+Jiang's appointment and reshuffling at the top

-Part of the fallout from the violent end to the demonstrations in Tiananmen Square on June 4 !989 (the "June Fourth Incident") was the termination of Zhou Ziyang's career.
+Part of the fallout from the violent end to the demonstrations in Tiananmen Square on 4 June 1989 (the 'June Fourth Incident') was the termination of Zhao Ziyang's career.
 He had been Deng's chosen successor, and his exit presented Deng with an urgent need to find a new successor.
-Since such a momentous decision was not to be carried out hastily or lightly, Deng had given the subject much thought before the enforcement of martial law on May 20 1989.
-After consulting Chen Yun and Li Xianian, he came to the conclusion that Jiang Zemin, the former mayor of Shanghai and its current party secretary, was an eminently suitable candidate.
-Since Shanghai was one of a few largest cities governed directly from the centre, Jiang's positions, being equal in rank to provincial governors and party secretaries, were sufficiently high to enable him to be promoted to the highest level of central leadership.
+Since such a momentous decision was not to be carried out hastily or lightly, Deng had given the subject much thought before the enforcement of martial law on 20 May 1989.
+After consulting Chen Yun and Li Xiannian, he concluded that Jiang Zemin, the former mayor of Shanghai and its current party secretary, was an eminently suitable candidate.
+Since Shanghai was one of the few largest cities governed directly from the centre, Jiang's positions, being equal in rank to provincial governors and party secretaries, were sufficiently high to enable him to be promoted to the highest level of central leadership.

-Jiang had served as a younger member of the Politburo since 1987, and was therefore already familiar with the affairs of the central government.
+Jiang had served as a younger member of the Politburo since 1987 and was therefore already familiar with the affairs of the central government.
 Born in 1926, the 63-year-old Jiang was sufficiently young, and as a graduate of Jiaotong University, one of China's top engineering schools, he was intellectually qualified.
-Being the nephew and adopted son of a revolutionary martyr gave him extra appeal to revolutionary elders, who especially trusted people with such a background.
-As the party secretary of Shanghai, Jiang had cultivated good relations with Chen Yun and Li Xianian as their host, when the two elders habitually visited the more southernly city in the winter.
-His other qualifications included a knowledge of science and technology, valuable experience in the 'reform and opening' phase of China's development, and also in foreign affairs and the political supervision of large industrial concerns.
+Being the nephew and adopted son of a revolutionary martyr gave him extra appeal to the revolutionary elders, who especially trusted people with such a background.
+As the party secretary of Shanghai, Jiang had cultivated good relations with Chen Yun and Li Xiannian as their host when the two elders habitually visited the more southernly city in the winter.
+His other qualifications included a knowledge of science and technology, valuable experience in the 'reform and opening' phase of China's development, and in foreign affairs and the political supervision of large industrial concerns.

-Deng also wanted someone who was political skilful and firm in handling crises.
-Jiang had demonstrated these qualities in having successfully diffused tension during the 1986 crisis of student agitations in Shanghai, and in shutting down the liberal World Economic Herald that had sided with the students.
-Yet Jiang had played no part in the June 4 crackdown.
+Deng also wanted someone who was politically skilful and firm in handling crises.
+Jiang had demonstrated these qualities by having successfully diffused tension during the 1986 crisis of student agitations in Shanghai, and in shutting down the liberal World Economic Herald that had sided with the students.
+Yet Jiang had played no part in the 4 June crackdown.
 Li Peng, on the other hand, who might have expected to be promoted to the Party's top position, was too closely identified with that decision, which had undoubtedly incurred public resentment.
 This was an important reason why Deng did not choose Li.